 Types of data

-During the project, we will generate/collect data that come from the research activities in the fields of Arts and Humanities.
-Common types of research data generated and collected in A&H are books, letters, emails, paintings, photographs, manuscripts, various digital collections, audio/video materials, etc. However, in our research activities the focus is on digitized data, i.e. the information/data stored in different digital formats, such as plain files (text, photo, audio and video), metadata, collections, and annotations.
+During the project, the centre will generate/collect data that come from the research activities in the fields of Arts and Humanities.
+Common types of research data generated and collected in A&H are books, letters, emails, paintings, photographs, manuscripts, various digital collections, audio/video materials, etc. However, in the research activities related to EGI-Engage, the focus is on digitised data, i.e. the information/data stored in different digital formats, such as plain files (text, photo, audio and video), metadata, collections, and annotations.
 The collected data are very heterogeneous, both in source (origin) and the format and metadata used for their digital preservation.
 Origin of data

-The digitized data used in our research activities originates from the physical objects/artefacts used in the research activities connected to A&H, for example, books, audio and video materials, paintings, archeological artefacts, etc. that can be found in museums, libraries, etc. However, we are focused on existing digitized collections of these physical artefacts that are generated, operated and managed by the members of the DARIAH community.
-Thus, the main source of data for our research are those digitized data provided by various DARIAH members.
+The digitised data used in these research activities originates from the physical objects/artefacts used in the research activities connected to A&H, for example, books, audio and video materials, paintings, archaeological artefacts, etc. that can be found in museums, libraries, etc. However, the focus is on existing digitised collections of these physical artefacts that are generated, operated and managed by the members of the DARIAH community.
+Thus, the main source of data for this related research are those digitised data provided by various DARIAH members.
 Some of DARIAH members already operate their own digital repositories, which will be used as a data source.

 Scale of data

-It is hard to estimate the scale of the research data because of a large number of different sources and the amount of information that are stored.
-A more detailed information of the size of data generated/collected (in terms of GB/TB) will be available when the survey on e-Infrastructure needs of DARIAH community is finished and inputs analyzed (end September).
+It is hard to estimate the scale of the research data because of a large number of different sources and the amount of information that is stored.
+More detailed information of the size of data generated/collected (in terms of GB/TB) will be available when the survey on e-Infrastructure needs of DARIAH community is finished and inputs analysed (end September).
 For example, a pilot-project that creates a database of Bavarian dialects in Austria using gLibrary collects data from an existing database of Bavarian dialects that contains about 50,000 headwords and approximately 70,000 records plus 3,000 multimedia files.

 Standards and metadata

 Currently, the DARIAH community does not promote any specific metadata standard.
-The adopted metadata formats depend from case to case.
+The adopted metadata formats vary from case to case.
 Also, there is no recommendation about any long-term preservation format and thus no domain-specific data format is used or recommended.
 Thus, an individual approach for each use case is required.

 Data sharing